obsidianmd/obsidian-sample-plugin/README.md

 > **Quickstart**
 >
-> 1. Download the [sortspec.md](./docs/examples/quickstart/sortspec.md?plain=1) file and put it in any folder of your vault, can be the root folder.
+> 1. Download the raw content of [sortspec.md](./docs/examples/quickstart/sortspec.md?plain=1) file and put it in any folder of your vault, can be the root folder.
 That file contains a basic custom sorting specification.
+> > IMPORTANT: follow the above link to 'sortspec.md' and download (or copy & paste) the __RAW__ content of that file, not the HTML displayed by github.
 >
 > 2. Enable the plugin in obsidian.
 >